dgbsg/Three-stage-model/README.md

 - "stationary_statistics_Model_III.nb" is the exact solution for Model III in article.

 ## Examples
-__1.__ The full time domain exact solution of Model II in the article can be obtained by using
+__1.__ The full time domain exact protein distribution of Model II in the article can be obtained by using
 ```
 G = G0 + G1 /. param;
 Bins = 80;